 I use reputable systems that comply with the provisions of the General Data Protection Regulation and the Data Protection Act 2018.

 Your medical case history information is recorded electronically (using the reputable and international electronic medical records company Jane app).
 Any paper case histories taken before we transferred to online records are kept in a locked filing cabinet which only be accessed by staff of Essential Osteopathy.
 Keys are kept away from public view.

 Online systems are secure and safe.
 PC’s are password protected and have AVG software installed to protect from hacking.

-You have the right to gain access to the personal data we hold about you, free of charge.
+We will not share your data with anyone who does not need access without your written consent.* You have the right to gain access to the personal data we hold about you, free of charge.

 Due to legal reasons, we have to keep your medical records for at least 8 years after the last treatment received.